ryanhlewis/VoxelEarth/README.md

-# VoxelEarth
+# Voxel Earth

 > Real places, in Minecraft.

  [![Join us on Discord](https://img.shields.io/discord/308323056592486420?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2")](https://discord.gg/8MK8J9EQGe)

-VoxelEarth is a full pipeline for turning photogrammetry and 3D Tiles into block-based worlds.
+Voxel Earth is a full pipeline for turning photogrammetry and 3D Tiles into block-based worlds.
 It streams Google Photorealistic 3D Tiles (and other sources) into Minecraft as voxelized chunks, so you can walk through real cities, mountains, and landmarks — block by block.

 - 🌍 Stream real-world 3D Tiles into Minecraft